-Revenue within Aircraft Sales & Leasing decreased 26% from the prior period.
-Consistent with the three month discussion above, in the prior period the demand for aircraft and engines was well above historical norms resulting in higher revenue than the current period.
+Revenue within Aircraft Sales & Leasing decreased 15% from the prior period.
+Revenue from the parts sales and leasing produced solid improvements over the prior period, which were offset by decreased sales in the more variable whole aircraft and engines revenues.
+In the prior period, the demand for aircraft and engines was well above historical norms resulting in higher revenue than the current period.
 The sale of aircraft and engines are generally high dollar value and lower margin transactions when compared to leasing or parts revenue.
-Leasing revenue has continued to increase, showing steady improvements as more assets are deployed.
-Leasing revenue during the period was \$23 million (2022 - \$17 million) and Sales and Service revenue was \$107 million (2022 - \$159 million).
+Leasing revenue has continued to increase, showing steady improvements as more assets continue to be deployed.
+Leasing revenue during the period was \$38 million (2022 - \$25 million) and Sales and Service revenue was \$193 million (2022 - \$245 million).

-Revenue within Aerospace increased 21% over the prior period.
+Revenue within Aerospace increased 23% over the prior period.
 The increase in revenue is driven by additional ISR contracts that have been awarded to the Corporation and started to contribute during the current period, consistent with the three month discussion above.

-Adjusted EBITDA generated by the Aerospace & Aviation segment increased \$33 million to \$181 million for the period.
+Adjusted EBITDA generated by the Aerospace & Aviation segment increased \$57 million to \$306 million for the period.

-Adjusted EBITDA within Essential Air Services increased 40% over the prior period.
-The increase in passenger volumes contributed significantly to the increase in Adjusted EBITDA over the prior period as well as improved margins on rotary-wing services.
+Adjusted EBITDA within Essential Air Services increased 32% over the prior period.
+The increase in passenger volumes contributed significantly to the increase in Adjusted EBITDA over the prior period as did improved margins on rotary-wing services.
 Investments made previously in our fleets of fixed wing and rotary wing aircraft are now producing returns that were expected when the capital was deployed.
-A decline in fuel prices from the prior period also improved margins.
-Fuel price escalators that were implemented in prior periods, which lagged the increase in fuel and had a negative impact on margins at that time, were reduced at the same lagged rate as fuel prices declined.

-Adjusted EBITDA within Aircraft Sales & Leasing decreased by 16% from the prior period.
-Consistent with the three-month section, leasing revenues are continuing to increase in line with management's expectations as more assets are deployed and leasing generates higher margins when compared to sales and service revenues.
+Adjusted EBITDA within Aircraft Sales & Leasing decreased by 4% from the prior period.
+Consistent with the three-month section, leasing revenues, which generate higher margins as compared to sales and service revenues, are continuing to increase in line with management's expectations as more assets are being deployed.
 Lower aircraft and engine sales in the current period decreased Adjusted EBITDA, although the impact of this decline has a lesser impact on Adjusted EBITDA than on revenue.

-Adjusted EBITDA within Aerospace increased 34% over the prior period.
-The impacts on Adjusted EBITDA for the six month period are consistent with those as described in the three month section above, including the impacts of new contracts, expanded flying with existing assets, and the impact of product mix changes in Aerospace that has seen more owned ISR assets deployed compared to the prior period.
+Adjusted EBITDA within Aerospace increased 35% over the prior period.
+The impacts on Adjusted EBITDA for the nine month period are consistent with those as described in the three month section above, including the impacts of new contracts, expanded flying with existing assets, and the impact of product mix changes in Aerospace that has seen more owned ISR assets deployed compared to the prior period.

-The Manufacturing segment revenue increased by \$160 million or 54% over the prior period to \$456 million.
+The Manufacturing segment revenue increased by \$210 million or 41% over the prior period to \$729 million.

-Revenue generated within Environmental Access Solutions increased by 169% over the prior period.
+Revenue generated within Environmental Access Solutions increased by 32% over the prior period.
 Northern Mat was acquired May 10, 2022, resulting in only partial comparatives in the prior period.
-Forest fires and dry weather conditions tempered the demand for access of Operating Results and Financial Position for the three and six months ended June 30, 2023 solutions during the second quarter, and an industry wide increase in mat supply reduced mat fleet utilization resulting in softer market conditions than experienced in the prior period.
+Forest fires and dry weather conditions tempered the demand for access solutions during the current year, and an industry wide increase in mat supply reduced mat fleet utilization, resulting in softer market conditions than experienced in the prior period.

-Revenue generated within Multi-Storey Window Solutions increased 77% over the prior period.
+Revenue generated within Multi-Storey Window Solutions increased 94% over the prior period.
 The Corporation acquired BVGlazing on May 1, 2023, for which there is no comparative in the prior period, contributing to the increase in revenue.
-In addition, the business is now starting to manufacture and install projects where prices reflect rates negotiated after the start of the pandemic and that reflect the higher inflationary pressure created by supply chain issues, higher labour costs, and increased interest costs.
+In addition, the business has started to manufacture and install projects where prices reflect rates negotiated after the start of the pandemic and that reflect the higher inflationary pressure created by supply chain issues, higher labour costs, and increased interest costs.